vergil1226/video-editor/README.md

 ## How to Execute
  - First, clone develop branch into your local directory.
  - Next, Open with Visual Studio 2022 and build it.
- - Next, extract files of ffmpeg.rar into your execution directory.\n ./WpfTest/bin/Debug/net7.0-windows/ffmpeg.exe
+ - Next, extract files of ffmpeg.rar into your execution directory.
- 	...
+   Like this "./WpfTest/bin/Debug/net7.0-windows/ffmpeg.exe"
  - Finally, rebuild and execute.

 Enjoy your editing video.